Anti-Catholicism: Northern Ireland

 Northern Ireland came into existence in 1921, following the Government of Ireland Act 1920.
 Though Catholics were a majority on the island of Ireland, comprising 74% of the population in 1911, they were a third of the population in Northern Ireland.

 In 1934, Sir James Craig, the first Prime Minister of Northern Ireland, said, "Since we took up office we have tried to be absolutely fair towards all the citizens of Northern Ireland...
 They still boast of Southern Ireland being a Catholic State.
 All I boast of is that we are a Protestant Parliament and a Protestant State."

 In 1957, Harry Midgley, the Minister of Education in Northern Ireland, said, in Portadown Orange Hall, "All the minority are traitors and have always been traitors to the Government of Northern Ireland."

 The first Catholic to be appointed a minister in Northern Ireland was Gerard Newe, in 1971.

 In 1986, at the annual conference of the Democratic Unionist Party, MP for Mid Ulster William McCrea interrupted councillor Ethel Smyth when she said she regretted the death of Sean Downes, a 24-year-old Catholic civilian who had been killed by a plastic bullet fired by the RUC during an anti-internment march in Andersonstown in 1984.
 McCrea shouted, "No. No. I'll not condemn the death of John Downes [sic].
 No Fenian.
 Never.
 No".
 In Northern Ireland and Scotland, Fenian is used by some as a derogatory word for Roman Catholics.

 In 2001 and 2002, the Holy Cross dispute occurred in the Ardoyne area of north Belfast.
 The Holy Cross school, a Catholic primary school for girls, is situated in the middle of a Protestant area.
 In June 2001—during the last week of school before the summer break—Protestant loyalists began picketing the school, claiming that Catholics were regularly attacking their homes and denying them access to facilities.
 The picket resumed on 3 September, when the new school term began.
 For weeks, hundreds of loyalist protesters tried to stop the schoolchildren and their parents from walking to school through their area.
 Hundreds of riot police, backed up by British soldiers, escorted the children and parents through the protest each day.
 Some protesters shouted sectarian abuse and threw stones, bricks, fireworks, blast bombs and urine-filled balloons at the schoolchildren, their parents and the RUC.
 The "scenes of frightened Catholic schoolgirls running a gauntlet of abuse from loyalist protesters as they walked to school captured world headlines".
 Death threats were made against the parents and school staff by the Red Hand Defenders, a loyalist paramilitary group.

 Eleventh Night is a yearly celebration where Ulster Protestants burn bonfires often adorned with pictures of Irish Catholic politicians, Irish tricolours and effigies of Catholics.
 Sometimes the tricolours have sectarian dispays as "KAI" (Kill all Irish) or "KAT" (Kill all Taigs) written on them.
-Recently a bonfire had an effigy of a migrant boat with the phrase "Stop the Boats" written on a sign beneath it, as well as the Irish Tricolours.
+In 2025 a bonfire had an effigy of a migrant boat with the phrase "Stop the Boats" written on a sign beneath it, as well as the Irish Tricolours.